hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.js.md

 Thanks for the update ALANVF (theangryepicbanana).

 [22:02:13](#2z0c3SJm4evz1C0ZyyNHmRs4YXf59x_E2clRZ6fEXJ4) <Boum69 (Boum69)>:
 I hope that your wrist will be no more painful very soon.
-Be brave and patient Ì†ΩÌπè
+Be brave and patient üôè

 ## 6-Jan-2024